Online Retail

 Poor Infrastructure

 Many of these countries have poor transport networks.
 Roads are often poorly constructed or maintained, and major routes are often subject to extreme traffic volumes creating costly bottlenecks and unavoidable delivery delays.
-Warehouses may also be inadequate for large shipments, with a lack of automated tracking, below standard storage facilities and inadequate monitoring and controls.
+Warehouses may also be inadequate for large shipments, with a lack of automated tracking, below-standard storage facilities, and inadequate monitoring and controls.

-These issues will often result in inaccurate or botched deliveries, and in worst case scenarios cause deliveries to fail altogether.
-For example, if customers are not available to sign for packages or if they have provided incorrect addresses, in some cases retailers may ask customers to pick up packages from a central shipping hub to reduce these failures, however this does adversely affect the customer experience.
+These issues will often result in inaccurate or botched deliveries, and in worst-case scenarios cause deliveries to fail altogether.
+For example, if customers are not available to sign for packages or if they have provided incorrect addresses, in some cases retailers may ask customers to pick up packages from a central shipping hub to reduce these failures, however, this does adversely affect the customer experience.